nnullTrace/cybersecurity-portfolio/SOC-L1/phishing-blocked-outbound/README.md

 ### 5. User Validation
 - Verified user identity using internal directory records
 - Confirmed the account belongs to a legitimate employee

+### 6. Log Review (SIEM)
+- Searched for additional activity from source IP (10.20.2.17)
+- No further suspicious connections or abnormal behavior observed

 ## Outcome